 Finding Cheap Flights

 The best flight finder out there in my humble opinion.
-It uses some of the most sophisticated search algorithm power by Google to find the best flights and deals.
+It uses some of the most sophisticated search algorithms power by Google to find the best flights and deals.
 The only problem is, you can’t book flights directly from it.
 You’ll have to get to another flight booking website to do it.
 Here’s how you do it with Orbitz.

 This is what I use to book Google-ITA Matrix flights.
 Most of the best flight deals I’ve found are from here.